upperstream/ansible-roles/virtualisation/README.md

 ## KVM

-`kvm` task enables KVM feature and installs libvirt related packages on the target host.
+This task enables KVM feature and installs libvirt related packages on the target host.
 Specified user listed in `kvm_users` will be added to `kvm` and `libvirt` groups.

+This also installs a utility shell script `kvmctl.sh` on the target host, which temporarily enables/disables KVM feature.

+In addition to Debian descendants, this task also supports Arch Linux.

 ## Vagrant